 44. Call your favorite food company and request any coupons that might be available.

-45. Whiten your own teeth with white strips instead of getting them done in office.
+45. Whiten your own teeth with white strips instead of getting them done in the dental office.

 46. Buy wrapping paper and gift bags from your local dollar store instead of a retail store.